elizabethdaly/simulating-data/README.md

 ## 1. Information <a name="intro"></a>
 - This README describes work done for the Programming for Data Analysis module project, due 13 December 2019.
 - Resources used include Python and associated packages Jupyter, matplotlib, and NumPy.
 These come as part of the Anaconda distribution of Python.
 - The analysis takes the form of a single Jupyter notebook of filename given above.
-To view this file, download it from this repository and start Jupyter notebook from the folder containing the file.
-Type **Jupyter notebook** on the command line.
+To view this file, download it from this repository and start Jupyter notebook from the folder containing the file: type **Jupyter notebook** on the command line.
 - Alternatively, view a static version of the notebook (by providing its GitHub url) using Jupyter Nbviewer.
 - All images intended for inclusion in this README are located in the **images** subdirectory of this repository.
 - I would like for this README to complement the analyses performed in the notebook rather than just repeat what's done there.